Learn More about AIR

 Initially, AIR will focus on enrolling patients, collecting relevant clinical data, and collecting blood biospecimens for discovery research.
 Such research includes understanding genetic predictors of RA risk, cardiovascular complications and response to RA therapies.
 As AIR grows, we will add social networking capabilities to allow arthritis patients to communicate with other arthritis patients about their disease.

-AIR is a partnership between leading academic researchers (see below), the Arthritis Foundation, and Quest Diagnostics.
+AIR is a partnership between leading academic researchers (see below) and Quest Diagnostics.
 Drs.
-Kaleb Michaud (National Data Bank for Rheumatic Diseases) and Robert Plenge (Harvard Medical School, Brigham and Women's Hospital) will lead the pilot study.
+Kaleb Michaud (National Data Bank for Rheumatic Diseases) and Robert Plenge (Harvard Medical School, Brigham and Women's Hospital) led the pilot study.

 Meet the AIR Researchers